- Senior lecturer in the Near Eastern and Ethnic Studies Departments at UC Berkeley

 In the aftermath of a series of coordinated Islamic State terrorist attacks that killed at least 129 civilians in Paris in November 2015, Bazian accused American politicians of inserting “a heavy dose of Islamophobia and ‘clash of civilizations’ venom” into “public opinion” following the carnage.
 Moreover, he asserted that “terrorism is a tactic that has no religious identity.”

-- chairs the national board of American Muslims for Palestine, which he co-founded in 2005;
+- national board chair of American Muslims for Palestine, which he co-founded in 2005;

-- serves on the board of directors of the Muslim Legal Fund of America, which filed a motion to vacate the prison sentences of the five convicted Holy Land Foundation-affiliated defendants in late 2013;
+- a board of directors member of the Muslim Legal Fund of America, which filed a motion to vacate the prison sentences of the five convicted Holy Land Foundation-affiliated defendants in late 2013;

-- sits on the steering committee of UC Berkeley’s Religion, Politics and Globalization Program, whose professed mission is “to create an intellectual space where scholars from the humanities and social sciences can come together to share and deepen their understanding of the role of religion in world affairs”;
+- a steering committee member of UC Berkeley’s Religion, Politics and Globalization Program, whose professed mission is “to create an intellectual space where scholars from the humanities and social sciences can come together to share and deepen their understanding of the role of religion in world affairs”;

-- is editor-in-chief of the Islamophobia Studies Journal, which he founded.
+- editor-in-chief of the Islamophobia Studies Journal, which he founded.

 A CampusWatch.org profile of Bazian notes that “in his academic work,” the professor “declares himself to be an ‘organic intellectual,’ a term he feels will directly connect his research to the people, rather than looking down from the ivory tower.”
 The term “organic,” in this sense, derives from the work of the famed Italian Marxist Antonio Gramsci, who emphasized the need for intellectuals to speak about social life not merely in the sterile vernacular of scientific rules and formulas, but rather, in terms that give voice to the feelings and experiences which the masses are unable to express for themselves.